Things to Do in Santiago

 I have been a guide for 14 years, and I have been on a platform for 6 years with over 900 reviews and an overall rating of 4.97 you will not regret taking a walk with me.

 This free tour aims to view the city of Santiago from above and from this angle understand how the city has been constituted since its beginnings, and the landscape transformations that have been part of its history.
-Additionally, we will learn about the importance of Cerro San Cristóbal and its transformation into the largest urban park in Chile and the 4th largest in the world.
+Additionally, we will learn about the importance of Cerro San Cristóbal and its transformation into the largest urban park in South America and the 4th largest worldwide.

 Moreover, it is a suitable space to "leave the city without leaving the city" and walk along trails surrounded by nature.

-During the guided tour, we will make the following stops/visits:
+During the guided visit, we will make the following stops/visits:

 - Metropolitan Park of Santiago (entrance via Pionono Avenue, Bellavista-meeting point),